saucelabs/sauce-docs/docs/mobile-apps/live-testing/testing-push-notifications.md

 **iOS**:
-- Testing push notifications on iOS devices requires additional steps due to the signing process for app installation.
+- Due to the signing process for app installation, additional steps are required to test push notifications on iOS devices.
 - Sauce Labs offers support for various signing methods, including guidance on using developer certificates.
 Refer to our detailed documentation or interactive demo video for step-by-step instructions.

 ## Video Tutorial